Dramarama-cfg/python-data-processing/README.md

 Through these projects, I have aimed to demonstrate my ability to develop practical solutions that streamline workflows and improve overall productivity.

-Each project is presented in the form of Jupyter notebooks and does not include separate source files.
-Instead, the Jupyter notebooks serve as an overview of the project, accompanied by comments explaining the main parts of the code and its functionality.
+Each project is presented in the form of a Jupyter notebook and does not include separate source files.
+Instead, the Jupyter notebook serve as an overview of the project, accompanied by comments explaining the main parts of the code and its functionality.

 Please feel free to explore the projects and reach out if you have any questions.
 Thank you for visiting! :)